MalakEhabb/ML-based-Product-Matching/README.md

 ## Visualization
 - A bar chart visualizes false matches categorized by confidence levels.
-- A pie chart shows the percentage of false matches above and below a threshold.
+- A pie chart shows the percentage of false matches above and below the threshold.

 ## Walkthrough for model reusage
 - Download the repository